Stamehad/EarTrainer/README.md

-# EarTrainer (Python CLI + Minimal GUI)
+# EarTrainer

-EarTrainer is a functional ear‑training toolkit for drilling scale degrees, harmonic intervals, melodic lines, and chords — all in a clear tonal context.
+EarTrainer pairs a deterministic C++ SessionEngine with lightweight clients so you can drill scale degrees, harmonic intervals, melodic lines, and chords in a consistent tonal context across platforms.

+- The Python CLI + minimal GUI (this repo) talk to the engine through pybind, keeping everything scriptable.
+- A SwiftUI client (see `Packages/AppUI`) links the same static library for iOS/macOS builds.
+- The legacy pure-Python prototype (far fewer drills, no adaptive levels) lives on the `legacy/python_keep` branch for archival reference only.

+Musical highlights:
-- Chords are voiced realistically: each harmony is served from a small, curated set of three distinct right‑hand voicings (different top notes) plus a bass, to increase variety and reduce overfitting.
+- Chords are voiced from a curated pool (three RH voicings plus bass) to reduce “guess the MIDI pattern” habits.
-- Melodies are sampled with musical bias — small steps favored, consecutive big leaps discouraged — to sound more "line‑like" while still exploring the key space.
+- Melodies bias toward steps and limit repeated big leaps so prompts feel like lines rather than random jumps.

 Planned features
 - Chord progressions: sampled and from a library of common progressions.